How to create a HR BENEFITS OVERVIEW presentation

 As mentioned, this slide is meant to outline the “what,” and, most importantly, “how much.”
 This doesn’t mean that you have to list plan prices, especially if your company covers premiums.
 Instead, use this opportunity to set the stage for brief details to follow by listing the offerings, naming the providers, highlighting their best qualities, and stating your company’s premium coverage.

-Closer Look at Options
+4. Closer Look at health options

 Here is where you can dive just a little bit deeper to complete the intro to your plan options.
 Feel free to describe what coverage options are available from each provider, eligibility qualifiers, and point your audience to where and when they might be able to enroll.
 This information is crucial and - if you do omit it in your presentation - most employees in your audience are likely to reach out separately at different times.
 Covering this information in this slide may need a little more text than a bullet point would (or should) allow, which makes the “text box” slide the perfect choice to help section off four distinct sets of information snippets.